livewire/docs/source/docs/render-method.blade.md

 The `render()` method is expected to return a Blade view, therefore, you can compare it to writing a controller method.
 Here is an example:

 @warning
-Make sure your Blade views have only ONE root HTML element.
+Make sure your Blade view only has ONE root element.
 @endwarning

 @codeComponent([